 - No poles/walking sticks- they damage the site and will take them from you at the gate.

 - Snackage- the only place to eat is right outside the park and is expensive, bring food in to snack on.
 Please make sure not to leave trash anywhere.

 - Bandaids – ya never know when a blister is gonna pop up.

 - Ibuprofen/tums/ Immodium – it is South America

 - Deodorant – I personally don’t like being stinky

 - Sunglasses – the sun was pretty brutal while we were there, even in the mountains!

 - Wipes/tissues – toilet paper can be hard to come by in Peru, and the only bathroom is located outside of the park

 - A small bag for your trash- there are no trashcans in the park!

 The important thing to remember when it comes to what to wear in Machu Picchu (and travel in general) is LAYERS!!!
-Here is a list of all the layers you should wear when doing Machu Picchu.
+Here is a list of all the layers you should wear when visiting Machu Picchu in Peru.